 Step 2: One-time auction

 After the reservation process is completed, remaining names will be open for auction for about a month.
-We have decided to outsource the development and administration of this auction and are currently accepting proposals (due June 21st).

 Step 3: Instant registrations